 - Instead of foot creams, use natural oils or organic balms.
 For a DIY pedicure, the best oils are avocado or coconut oil because of their high fatty acid content.
 Make sure that the oils have been procured organically and are cold-pressed.

 I’m not sure about doing a pedicure at home.
 What are my other options?

-You don’t have do a pedicure at home if you’re unsure.
-If you would prefer to not visit a salon, you could still choose from a number of mobile beauty and wellness solutions.
-These options offer a number of spa treatments with the comforts of your home.
+You don’t have to do a pedicure at home if you’re unsure.
+If you would prefer to not visit a salon, you could still choose from several mobile beauty and wellness solutions.
+These options offer several spa treatments with the comforts of your home.

 Mobile salons employ trained and qualified mobile beauticians who are adept at working remotely.
 This is a great option for someone who has an irregular or busy schedule because you can book it at your convenience.
 They have all the equipment they need so you do not need to arrange anything.